krisanalfa/covergo/SOLUTION.md

 To determine the screen we need to render, the `Stepper` will render the corresponding dynamic `slot`.
 This dynamic `slot` is driven by `Stepper`'s `step` state.

 All data is hardcoded and work synchronously.
-Of course I can make it asynchronous, but it would increase the complexity of the code.
+Of course I can make it asynchronous, but it would increase the complexity of the code quite massively.
 My main focus when making this project is to make it as simple as possible.

 I'm using Vue composition API to make common functions reusable.